jancc/blog.janw.name/posts/wireguard.md

 finished booting up.

-And this concludes one of the few cases in which you should add ''PersistentKeepalive'' to your WireGuard configurations.
+And this concludes one of the few cases in which you should add `PersistentKeepalive` to your WireGuard configurations.
 Seriously, if you don't encounter any issues just leave it out.